 Few things shake up your world more than bringing home your first baby.
 With so much to learn, not to mention a huge new 24/7 responsibility, it’s good to know Olympic Medical Center’s New Family Services department can ease the transition to parenthood.

 New Family Services offers remote childbirth preparation classes, prenatal and postpartum office visits, breastfeeding consultation and drop-in parent support groups.

 NOTE: Olympic Medical Center is taking extra steps to protect our patients, staff, visitors and the community.
-To help prevent the spread of COVID-19, childbirth education classes are cancelled until further notice.
+To help prevent the spread of COVID-19, childbirth education classes are offered remotely until further notice.
 Please call (360) 417-7652 for more information.

 New Family Services offers remote childbirth education classes (six sessions total) covering topics to help parents navigate the birthing experience, their stay at Olympic Medical Center, and the first days and weeks with a new baby.

-Breastfeeding is a natural activity with many health benefits for babies.
-But it’s not without challenges for new mothers.
+Breastfeeding is a natural activity with many health benefits for babies, but it’s not without challenges for new mothers.
 Our breastfeeding specialists are all International Board Certified Lactation Consultants and registered nurses.
 One of these experts will visit you during your stay in the Birth Center to help you get off to a good start.
 Lactation Consultants offer prenatal lactation visits and also see new moms and babies after they leave the hospital to work on breastfeeding and to provide health-related assessments.

 Postpartum outpatient visits

-While you’re in the hospital, you can schedule a postpartum clinic follow-up visit to take place after you’ve brought your baby home.
+You can schedule postpartum clinic follow-up visits, for up to a year or more as needed.
 This visit is a great opportunity to get answers to any questions you may have about the postpartum period, maternal recovery and new baby care.